ksm999/Stereo/README.md

 #  Stereographic Projection

-This project, I want to project 2D pixel coordinate to 3D bloch sphere
+This project, I want to project 2D pixel coordinate to 3D bloch sphere.